apache/cordova-docs/docs/en/edge/guide/project-settings/ios/index.md

 Various preferences (as **&lt;preference&gt;** tags) default on not breaking existing apps.
 The available preferences are:

-1. **UIWebViewBounce (boolean, defaults to true)** - set to false if you don't want the WebView to rubber-band
+1. **DisallowOverscroll (boolean, defaults to false)** - set to true if you don't want the WebView to rubber-band

 2. **TopActivityIndicator (string, defaults to 'gray')** - this is the top spinning throbber in the status/battery bar, valid values are "whiteLarge", "white" and "gray"